Before the Student Has Been Found Eligible for Special Education Services

 - Problems staying organized (Learning Disabilities Association of America, as cited in Eunice Kennedy Shriver National Institute of Child Health and Human Development)

 During the pre-referral process, school personnel work together while keeping parents apprised to try and resolve problems informally assessed within the classroom.
-The pre-referral intervention ensures that all students have the opportunity to receive reasonable accommodations before a formal referral for special education is initiated.
-This stage is focused on gathering student information, both interindividual and intraindividual, while providing effective, high-quality instruction and implementing interventions for struggling students.
-When an intervention is put into place, frequent progress monitoring is essential as it will help teachers make instructional decisions.
+The prereferral intervention ensures that all students have the opportunity to receive reasonable accommodations before initiating a formal referral for special education.
+This stage focuses on gathering student information, both interindividual and intraindividual, while providing effective, high-quality instruction and implementing interventions for struggling students.
+When an intervention begins, frequent progress monitoring is essential to help teachers make instructional decisions.

 Step 1.
 The Child is Identified as Possibly Needing Special Education Services